-Actions from last year

-Comments: HLRO visit October 2021
+Actions from last year Comments: HLRO visit October 2021 Action for next year:

-A process is in place to ensure locum or short-term placement doctors working in the organisation, including those with a prescribed connection to another organisation, are supported in their continuing professional development, appraisal, revalidation, and governance.
+6. A process is in place to ensure locum or short-term placement doctors working in the organisation, including those with a prescribed connection to another organisation, are supported in their continuing professional development, appraisal, revalidation, and governance.

-Comments: YES - within the Revalidation Policy
+Action from last year: Comments: YES - within the Revalidation Policy Action for next year: